josephxbrick/table_of_contents_sketch_plugin/README.md

 ### The TOC group

 The table of contents will live in a group on whichever artboard you wish.
 It will arrange itself into however many columns it needs depending on the height the group.
 (The plug-in will prompt you for the pixel spacing between columns, which will be ignored if your TOC is a single column.)
-Once the TOC created, you can size this group, and the TOC will rearrange itself into properly spaced columns as you size it.
+Once the TOC created, you can size this group, and the TOC will rearrange itself into properly spaced columns *as you size it*.

 This group must be called `<tocGroup>` This group must contain a rectangle named `<tocGroupRect>`: